-- (i) Exploration and evaluation assets and expenditures: In addition to applying judgment to determine whether it is probable that future economic benefits will arise from the Company's exploration and evaluation assets and expenditures, or whether activities have not reached a stage that permits a reasonable assessment of the existence of reserves, the Company has to apply a number of estimates and assumptions. - The publication of a resource pursuant to National Instrument 43-101, Standards of Disclosure for Mineral Projects ("NI 43-101"), is itself an estimation process that involves varying degrees of uncertainty depending on how the resources are classified (i.e., measured, indicated or inferred).
+(i) Exploration and evaluation assets and expenditures: In addition to applying judgment to determine whether it is probable that future economic benefits will arise from the Company's exploration and evaluation assets and expenditures, or whether activities have not reached a stage that permits a reasonable assessment of the existence of reserves, the Company has to apply a number of estimates and assumptions.

+The publication of a resource pursuant to National Instrument 43-101, Standards of Disclosure for Mineral Projects ("NI 43-101"), is itself an estimation process that involves varying degrees of uncertainty depending on how the resources are classified (i.e., measured, indicated or inferred).
 The estimates directly impact when the Company defers its exploration and evaluation expenditures.
 Any such estimates and assumptions may change as new information becomes available.
-If information becomes available suggesting the recovery of acquisition costs is unlikely, the relevant capitalised amount is written off in the consolidated statement of income (loss) and other comprehensive income (loss) in the period when the new information becomes available. - (ii) Fair value measurement on consideration towards the Kinsley purchase-option agreement: The Company has applied estimates in determining the fair value of the consideration received from New Placer Dome Corp. ("New Placer Dome") as consideration towards the Kinsley purchase-option agreement, and its classification as a financial instrument at fair value through profit and loss. - (iii) Fair value measurement on recognition of guaranteed staged payments on the sale of Halilağa: The Company has applied estimates in determining the fair value on initial recognition of the guaranteed payments to be received from Cengiz Holdings A.Ş. ("Cengiz") as consideration on the sale of its interest in the Halilağa property.
+If information becomes available suggesting the recovery of acquisition costs is unlikely, the relevant capitalized amount is written off in the consolidated statement of loss and other comprehensive loss in the period when the new information becomes available.